-Specifically, in this experiment we consider the 4 face detectors of Table 1 (DPM, SS-DPM, HOG+SVM, VJ) with the 4 landmark localisation techniques of Table 3 (AAM, CFSS, ERT, SDM), for a total of 16 results.
-The results of the experiment are given in Table 6 and Figure 3.
+Specifically, in this experiment we consider the 8 face detectors of Table 1 (DPM, HR-TF, MTCNN, NPD, SS-DPM, HOG + SVM, VJ, VPHR) with the 4 landmark localisation techniques of Table 3 (AAM, CFSS, ERT, SDM), for a total of 32 results.
+The results of the experiment are given in Table 6 and Fig. 3.
 The results indicate that the AAM performs poorly as it achieves the lowest performance across all face detectors.
 The discriminative CFSS and ERT landmark localisation methods consistently outperform SDM.
 From the detectors point of view, it seems that the strongly supervised DPM (SS-DPM) is the worst and provides the highest failure rates.
-On the other hand, the weakly supervised DPM (DPM) outperforms the rest of the detectors for all video categories in terms of both accuracy (i.e. AUC) and robustness (i.e. Failure Rate).
-For the graphs that correspond to all 16 methods, as well as a video with the results of the top 5 methods5, please refer to the supplementary material.
+On the other hand, the weakly supervised DPM (DPM) outperforms the rest of the detectors in the first two categories in terms of both accuracy (i.e. AUC) and robustness (i.e. Failure Rate), while in the third one, the deep detector of Zhang et al. (2016) outperforms marginally DPM.
+In all three categories the state-of-the-art deep networks fetch top results, however they do not seem to be consistently better than DPM or VPHR of Kumar et al. (2015).
+The detailed graphs per method (32 methods in total), as well as a video with the results of the top five methods (see footnote 5) are deferred to the supplementary material.